Wetherby Town Hall: Structure

 Wetherby Town Hall and its front walls are grade II listed buildings.
 The Classical style two-storey town hall is built of sandstone and has a Welsh slate hipped roof.
 Ramps were added for access in 2005.

 Facilities and use

 Wetherby Town Hall masquerading as the Albatross Theatre for the filming of Get Santa, February 2014.

 The town hall has rooms available for public hire and an office used by the town council.
 Several groups use the facilities and occasional craft and antique fairs are held on Thursdays to coincide with market day.
 Trade events and public consultations are held in the town hall.
 The use of the town hall for trading activities has caused controversy with established traders who have protested about the 'cut price' sale of trading space which harms traders whose rates have helped to pay for its maintenance.
-In 2014 the town hall was used in place of a theatre for the filming of Get Santa.
+In 2014 the town hall was used in place of a theatre for the filming of Get Santa as well as acting as the theatre for the filming of Tinsel town in 2025.
 In 2021 the town hall was used as a COVID-19 vaccination centre.